AI-Citizenship/AI-Citizenship/about.md

 ---
 layout: page
 title: About
-description: >-
+description: About the course
-    Course policies and information.
+nav_order: 1
 ---

 # About